kata198/AdvancedHTMLParser/README.rst

     getRootNodes            - Get a list of nodes at root level (0)

+    getAllNodes             - Get all the nodes contained within this document

     getFormattedHTML        - Returns a formatted string (using AdvancedHTMLFormatter; see below) of the HTML.
 Takes as argument an indent (defaults to two spaces)